• Sets out the types of personal data that we collect and explains how and why we collect and use your personal data

 Where we conclude that action may need to be taken to safeguard the communities we serve your personal and /or sensitive data may be shared between different agencies.
-However, where information is shared we will have obtained your consent to share.
+However, where information is shared we will tell you who we are sharing this information with and why.
 We often work with partners such as;

 • Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton Councils